telerik/reporting-docs/knowledge-base/how-to-use-kendodatetimepicker-for-parameter-editors-in-the-angular-report-viewer.md

 </tr-viewer>
 ```

-2.Then in the **app.component.ts** implement the createEditor function:
+2.Then in the **app.component.ts** implement the createEditor function.
+You see that we set the visiblity of the viewer
+to True once kendo.all.min.js is loadded.
+This is required because firstly jQuery has to be loaded and then kendo.all.min.js:

 ```TypeScript
 export class AppComponent implements OnInit {